pushrax/OpenVR-SpaceCalibrator/README.md

 Next time you run SteamVR and OpenVR-InputEmulator it will load the calibration automatically and apply it to any Vive devices you turn on.

+### Setting up SteamVR

+Every hardware designer with their own tracking system needs to make a "driver" so SteamVR can see their tracking data.
+SteamVR by default will load only one driver at a time, but we can tell it to load all of them by editing the vrsettings config file.

+Open `steam\steamapps\common\SteamVR\resources\settings\default.vrsettings` in a text editor, look for the line that has `"activateMultipleDrivers": false` and change the `false` to `true`.
+In some guides online you may also see references to `requireHmd`, this does _not_ need to be changed unless you truly want to be able to run without any kind of HMD.

+Sometimes when SteamVR updates this file seems to get wiped, if your setup stops working you might have to edit the config again.

+Make sure to run room setup in your HMD's software (e.g. Oculus) and also in SteamVR.
+An inaccurate room setup will make the automatic calibration inaccurate too.

-## Manually editing the calibration
+### Manually editing the calibration

 If you'd like to make a manual change to the calibration, the values are in `openvr_space_calibration.txt` in the same folder as the exe.
 The first 3 numbers are the rotation (yaw, pitch, roll) in degrees, and the next 3 numbers are the translation (x, y, z) in centimeters.

+### Compiling your own build

+1. Install boost 1.63 to `lib/boost_1_63_0` (required for IPC to OpenVR-InputEmulator). https://sourceforge.net/projects/boost/files/boost-binaries/1.63.0/
+2. Open `OpenVR-SpaceCalibrator.sln` in Visual Studio 2015 and build.

 ## The math

 See [math.pdf](https://github.com/pushrax/OpenVR-SpaceCalibrator/blob/master/math.pdf) for details.
 If you have some ideas for how to improve the calibration process, let me know!

-## Compiling your own build

-1. Install boost 1.63 to `lib/boost_1_63_0` (required for IPC to OpenVR-InputEmulator). https://sourceforge.net/projects/boost/files/boost-binaries/1.63.0/
-2. Open `OpenVR-SpaceCalibrator.sln` in Visual Studio 2015 and build.